Trump administration joins Republicans' campaign to police speech in reaction to Kirk's murder

 “When we get concerned is when there appears to be a concerted effort in the government to use this tragedy to punish political opponents,” she said.

-Associated Press writers Collin Binkley and Chris Megerian in Washington, D.C., Meg Kinnard in Chapin, South Carolina, Juan Lozano in Houston and Sean Murphy in Oklahoma City contributed to this report.
+Associated Press writers Collin Binkley and Chris Megerian in Washington; Meg Kinnard in Chapin, South Carolina; Juan Lozano in Houston, and Sean Murphy in Oklahoma City contributed to this report.